WalletHub, Financial Company

 Uninsured motorist insurance covers the policyholder’s expenses after an accident if the other driver doesn’t have insurance or doesn’t have enough coverage to pay for the damage.
 UMBI pays for the policyholder’s medial bills, while UMPD pays to repair or replace their vehicle.
 Instead of UMPD, drivers in Kansas can use collision insurance, which covers repairs after any car accident.

-If the other driver is uninsured, getting the funds can be time-consuming or nearly impossible.
+Normally, a Kansas driver can collect damages from the at-fault driver’s liability insurance after an accident.
+However, if the other driver is uninsured, getting compensation can be time-consuming or nearly impossible.
 That’s where uninsured motorist coverage can help.
-It enables drivers to immediately pay their bills and get the repairs or treatment they need without waiting for the courts.
+Instead of having to file a lawsuit, you can file a claim with your own insurance company in order to pay your bills and get the repairs or treatment you need without waiting for the courts.

-Even though car insurance is required in Kansas, an average of 7% of drivers on Kansas roads don’t have car insurance.
-Car accidents in the state can be extremely expensive, too.
-For example, fatal accidents in Kansas have a total cost of $449 million each year.
-That makes uninsured motorist insurance a smart investment for Kansas drivers.
+Even though car insurance is required in Kansas, an average of 7% of drivers in the state don’t have car insurance.
+Car accidents in Kansas can be extremely expensive, too.
+For example, fatal accidents in Kansas have a total cost of $571 million each year.
+As a result, uninsured motorist insurance is a smart investment for Kansas drivers.

 Key Facts About Uninsured Motorist Coverage in Kansas:

 - Uninsured Motorist Bodily Injury Coverage: $25,000 per person and $50,000 per accident